‘Vanishingly small’ chance Sunak can cut NHS waiting lists by election, warn experts

 Dr Rob Findlay, an independent specialist in NHS waiting times, said the “underlying pressures on waiting times have not been improving overall”, adding: “The remaining targets to be achieved in the next year or so are going to be much more difficult than the ones that have already been missed.”

-Labour was scathing about Ms Caufield’s admission waiting lists would rise this year, and her claim Britons were “not really worried” by the overall size of the treatment backlog.
+Labour was scathing about Ms Caufield’s admission that waiting lists would rise this year, and her claim Britons were “not really worried” by the overall size of the treatment backlog.

 Wes Streeting, shadow health secretary, said: “The NHS turns 75 during the biggest crisis in its history, and the Conservatives admit it is going to get even worse.
-The minister is wrong – people are “really worried” about the record-long waiting lists in the NHS today.”
+The minister is wrong – people are ‘really worried’ about the record-long waiting lists in the NHS today.”

 Daisy Cooper MP, Liberal Democrats’ health spokesperson, said: “Conservative ministers are moving the goalposts on NHS waiting lists, as yet another one of Rishi Sunak’s five pledges looks set for the scrapheap … they have no-one to blame but themselves.”

-In a joint letter to Mr Sunak and Labour leader Keir Starmer, the King’s Fund, the Health Foundation and the Nuffield said the NHS was in “critical condition” and would not make it to 100 years without significant investment.
+In a joint letter to Mr Sunak and Labour leader Keir Starmer, the King’s Fund, the Health Foundation and the Nuffield Trust said the NHS was in a “critical condition” and would not make it to 100 years without significant investment.

 Mr Sunak appeared to blame strikes for putting his targets at risk this week.
-Asked Tuesday whether junior doctors’ move to extend potential strike action until January 2025 would have an impact on his big NHS pledge, the PM said: “Clearly, industrial action by other clinical staff does make it more challenging to bring down waiting lists.”
+Asked on Tuesday whether junior doctors’ move to extend potential strike action until January 2025 would have an impact on his big NHS pledge, the PM said: “Clearly, industrial action by other clinical staff does make it more challenging to bring down waiting lists.”

-It came as a Tory health minister suggested that a controversial plans to fine people for missing GP appointments could be included in the Tory general election manifesto.
+It came as a Tory health minister suggested that a controversial plan to fine people for missing GP appointments could be included in the Tory general election manifesto.

 Ms Caulfield said there was a “good argument for it”.
 Asked if the policy could potentially be in the party’ manifesto, she told ITV: “Potentially, yes.”